OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 - Requires Internet Network connection
 - Requires a WebSocket server

+... more to come here.

 ### IoT (Internet Of Things)

 #### Using MQTT
 Now we 've talked about the WebSocket approach above, the Internet Of Things (IoT) one flows naturally.
-MQTT implements a pure publish/subscribe dialog, very easy to deal with (even easier than WebSocket).
+MQTT (Message Queuing Telemetry Transport) implements a pure publish/subscribe dialog, very easy to deal with (even easier than WebSocket).

 There [here](http://www.hivemq.com/) a lot of good readings about MQTT.

 It also requires a server - which we will call an IoT server - where events will be published, from the Raspberry PI in our case.
 Then whatever client understanding the protocol(s) available on the server can read those events, and get the corresponding data.
-More and more IoT servers support the MQTT protocol (Message Queuing Telemetry Transport).
+More and more IoT servers support the MQTT protocol.
 `Mosquitto` runs fine on the Raspberry PI, look [here](http://hackaday.com/2016/05/09/minimal-mqtt-building-a-broker/) to see how to install it.

 Several IoT servers are free to access, like [Adafruit.IO](https://io.adafruit.com/).
 You